-MDFR Fire Investigators work cooperatively with operational fire rescue units, department fire prevention personnel and other governmental agencies to achieve the goal of preventing injuries and property damage as a result of fires, and reducing the crime of arson in our community.
+MDFR Fire Investigators work cooperatively with operational fire rescue units, department fire prevention personnel and other governmental agencies to achieve the goal of preventing injuries and property damage as a result of fires as well as reducing the crime of arson in our community.

 All fire investigators are National Association of Fire Investigators (NAFI) certified, Fire and Explosion Investigators and Instructors, and most have obtained the International Association of Arson Investigators (IAAI) Fire Investigator certification.
 Information obtained from fire investigations is used to develop effective regulatory codes, standards, inspection and suppression procedures, and similar actions designed to prevent or control fires.
 It is MDFR policy that every fire that occurs within the County's jurisdiction shall be investigated.